Paarth01/PacMan-Game-using-Dijkstra-and-Astar-algorithm/README.md

 ## 🛠️ Technologies Used

--Python 3.x — Core game and logic language
+- Python 3.x — Core game and logic language
--Pygame — For graphics, input handling, and game loop -Custom Graph Implementation — Built from scratch to support Dijkstra and A* pathfinding
+- Pygame — For graphics, input handling, and game loop
+- Custom Graph Implementation — Built from scratch to support Dijkstra and A* pathfinding

 ## 🚀 Getting Started